 This post may contain affiliate links.
 Please read our disclosure policy.

+The Best Alfredo Sauce doesn’t come from a jar – it comes from your own kitchen!
 Homemade Alfredo Sauce is rich and creamy and takes about 15 minutes to make from scratch with just a few ingredients.
-This best Alfredo Sauce recipe is perfect over your favorite pasta – you’ll never want to resort to store-bought again!

-Main Ingredients for Homemade Alfredo Sauce
+Ingredients for Homemade Alfredo Sauce

 • Butter – Real butter, not margarine.

 • Heavy Cream – Do not use milk or even half & half.
-You need full fat heavy cream for this recipe.
+You need full-fat heavy cream for this recipe.

 • Parmesan Cheese – Freshly grated off the block.
 Do not use pre-shredded.

-How To Make Alfredo Sauce From Scratch
+How To Make the Best Alfredo Sauce From Scratch

 3. Season, garnish, and serve.
 Salt usually isn’t needed because the butter and cheese have enough salt to flavor the sauce quite nicely, but you can judge for yourself.
 Toss with your favorite pasta and add some fresh minced parsley and cracked black pepper.

-FAQs
+Recipe FAQs

 What is Alfredo sauce?

-A classic alfredo sauce is a creamy, cheesy white sauce served over pasta, usually fettuccine.
+A classic alfredo is a creamy, cheesy white sauce served over pasta, usually fettuccine.
 You can make it the traditional way by heating the ingredients on the stove or the non-traditional method which involves creating a roux.
 Hands down, I prefer the traditional method.

-What does Alfredo sauce taste like?
+What does the sauce taste like?

-Alfredo sauce is thick and creamy and so delicious.
+Alfredo is thick and creamy and so delicious.
 It’s got a nuttiness from the parmesan cheese and the garlic adds a whole other level of flavor.

 While it’s similar in taste and texture to the butter and cheese sauce on Cacio e Pepe, alfredo is slightly more complex and uses heavy cream.